Paul Jacobs (composer)

-Paul Ross Jacobs is an American composer and musician.
-Most known for his work with Late Singer Meat Loaf and his band the Neverland Express.
+Paul Ross Jacobs is an American composer and musician, most known for his work with Meat Loaf and his band, Neverland Express.

 Biography

 Paul Ross Jacobs was born in New York City.
 He attended the Juilliard School and as a child, played at Carnegie Hall, on television and for Radio Free Europe.
 After watching The Beatles on The Ed Sullivan Show, he started playing guitar.
 He worked as a session musician during his high school years and later on with Meat Loaf, Roy Buchanan, and Edgar Winter.

 Early career

 Jacobs' association with the National Lampoon came through Christopher Guest, who had written a large chunk of the first National Lampoon album, Radio Dinner.
 Guest was working as a session musician and met Jacobs when they were both performing at the same session.
 Guest was developing his own songs at the time and asked Jacobs to contribute, and a musical association was born.
 When Guest was tapped for National Lampoon's Lemmings in 1973, he brought Jacobs on board.

 Jacobs was musical director of the show and album Lemmings.
 As well as being musical director for the production, he played guitar and piano, and sang lead vocals on several songs.

 He also appeared on the Lampoon album Goodbye Pop 1952-1976.